 Keeping Your Outdoor Cat Safe and Warm in Winter

-For those who care for an outdoor cat, having a suitable outdoor cat shelter is important.
+For those who care for an outdoor cat, having a suitable shelter is important.
 A cat's coat is not sufficient protection from winter temperatures below freezing to prevent hypothermia or frostbite.
-Find out more about the risks that winter poses and learn about how to provide your cats the shelter and protection they need in winter with an insulated cat house, heated cat house, outdoor heated cat bed, and more.
+Find out more about how to provide the shelter and protection cats need in winter.

 On this page I'll show you what we devised for our three cats and provide some other ideas for affordable alternatives that you can make yourself.

 About Outdoor Cats